top of page

 Overview of Research Activities

-• Next-generation propulsion and energy systems require a detailed understanding of highly dynamic, multi-phase, reacting, and high-speed flows over a wide range of temperatures and pressures.
+• Next-generation propulsion, power, and energetic systems require a detailed understanding of highly dynamic, multi-phase, reacting, high-speed, and non-equilibrium flows over a wide range of temperatures and pressures.

 Scientific Challenges